Chapter 16:

 “What do you mean by that?”
 Rionriv immediately asked.

-Stepping in front of her group, she placed a hand on her hips while poking the other to my chest.
-Leaning in menacingly, she locked eyes with me.
+Stepping even closer to me, she placed a hand on her hips while poking the other in my chest.
+She leaned in menacingly, locking her beautiful eyes with mine as she began to interrogate me.

-Damn, what am I going to do?
+Damn, hot.
+I want—no. Focus.
+What am I going to do?
 Come on, I can swing this somehow.
 Think, think—Oh, I’ve got it!
 Stall.

-“I would love to tell you, but based on my growling stomach, it’s around supper time.
+“I would love to tell you," I said as I stepped back and waved my hand to my gut.
+"But based on my growling stomach, it’s around supper time.
 Now, I don’t know about you, but I’m famished after not eating for a week.
 Why don’t you allow me to buy you all dinner as thanks for saving my life?”

 “We’re not hungry!”
 Rionriv protested.